 - locally discovered treasure items

 - exhibition cases and gallery seating by Alan Peters OBE

-Along the way we have also enjoyed a number of social events and activities both in and out of the Museum!
+Along the way they have also enjoyed a number of social events and activities both in and out of the Museum.
 These include private views, exhibition launches and visits to country houses, art galleries and museums.

 For more information please visit the website of The Friends of Plymouth City Museum and Art Gallery.